On this page:

 If businesses do this, they could be misleading consumers about their legal right to compensation for consequential loss.
-For more information about consequential loss, view our Damages and compensation page.
+For more information about consequential loss, view Damages and compensation.

 Recreational service providers

 In some circumstances, recreational service providers can tell consumers that their rights are limited.
-For more information, view our Recreational businesses – wording to limit liability for death or personal injury page.
+For more information, view Recreational businesses – wording to limit liability for death or personal injury.